Many couples believe falling pregnant and having a baby is quite simple.

 - Polycystic ovary syndrome

-If you are clomifene resistant, your healthcare provider will be able to tell you more about the other treatment options available to you.
+If you are clomifene resistant, your doctor will be able to tell you more about the other options available to you.

 Will Clomid give me twins?

 Clomid often increases egg production, which means more mature eggs are released at the same time.

 An increase in egg production can mean an increase in your chances of conceiving twins.

 It’s important not to take Clomid just to try for twins, as twins increase the risk of complications during pregnancy and birth.